ryan-kirkman/challenges/problems/u3_agents_management.md

 The focus of this challenge is to access not only interface design skills but the way big data management is considered and the consequent paradigms on interaction design.

-In order to understand a bit more context about this problem, you can find the representation of one of user segments through a persona here [link](/problems/assets/agents management/persona.pdf) and some user stories:
+In order to understand a bit more context about this problem, you can find the representation of one of our user segments through a persona here [link](/problems/assets/agents management/persona.pdf) and some user stories:

 User Stories